someq/someq/README.md

 👋 Hi, I’m [@someq](https://github.com/someq).
-My real name is Farid, I am a *whatever* developer from [Kyrgyztan](https://en.wikipedia.org/wiki/Kyrgyzstan) (country of clean water and huge mountains, visit us some time!).
+My real name is Farid, I am a Python / Django developer from [Kyrgyztan](https://en.wikipedia.org/wiki/Kyrgyzstan) - country of clean water and huge mountains, visit us some time!.
-*Whatever* means I can write anything in any language, but prefer:
- * Python,
- * JavaScript,
- * React.

-🌱 I’m currently learning Flutter and writing an app with it.

-💞️ Not looking for collaboration right now.

-📫 You may find me in russian social network [VKontakte](https://vk.com/ita_hzom) and in [Telegram](https://t.me/Hzom1).
+📫 You may find me in the russian social network [VKontakte](https://vk.com/hzsom_1) and in [Telegram](https://t.me/Hzom1).

 <!---
 someq/someq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.